 Top 5 “No Poo” Shampoo Alternatives

-Despite recent criticism in the media, the “no poo” method is still a popular choice among those of us who wish to reduce the amount of harsh chemicals that we introduce into our bodies and our environment.
+Despite recent criticism in the media, the “no poo” method is still a popular choice among those of us who wish to reduce the number of harsh chemicals that we introduce into our bodies and our environment.

 If you are not familiar with the phrase, “no poo” is a term used to describe the act of not using conventional shampoo to wash your hair.